-The last 3 years new Shares issued amounted to: 2004: Euro 23.3million 2005: Euro 37.8million 2006: Euro 35.8 million
+The last 3 years new Shares issued amounted to:

+2006: Euro 35.8 million 2007: Euro 43.8 million 2008: Euro 33.3 million

-The issue of Shares incurs annual costs consisting of acquisition costs of Share capital such as capital mobilization, members' relations, promotions and so on, amounting to EUR 1.176.000 and additionally Share administration costs of EUR 20,000.
+The issue of Shares incurs annual costs consisting of acquisition costs of Share capital such as capital mobilization, members' relations, promotions and so on, amounting to appr EUR 1,9 mln and additionally Share administration costs within the International Office of Oikocredit amounting to appr EUR 30,000.

-The one-off costs associated with producing the present Prospectus are budgeted at EUR 10,000 These costs are and will be reflected in the profit and loss account under operating costs.
+The one-off costs associated with producing the present Prospectus are budgeted at EUR 15,000.
+These costs are and will be reflected in the profit and loss account under operating costs.
 The direct costs of issuing Shares are not separately charged to the Members.

-There is no reason to believe that the costs (annual costs and one-off costs associated with producing the present Prospectus) presented above will not be the same for 2007.
+The costs (annual costs and one-off costs associated with producing the present Prospectus) presented above are estimated at 3.3 mln euro for 2009.

-6.10 Profits and dividends
+6.10.
+Net Income and dividends

-The annual profits are calculated by subtracting all operating costs, loan losses and depreciation costs from the gross revenue of Oikocredit, in accordance with generally accepted accounting practices in the Netherlands.
+The annual net income is calculated by subtracting all operating costs, loan losses and depreciation from the gross income of Oikocredit, in accordance with generally accepted accounting practices in the Netherlands.

-Profit available for distribution is calculated by correcting the annual profits with any extraordinary costs or income not arising from normal operations and an addition to the general reserves.
-The remaining profit available for distribution, which, per Share, was so far not more than 2% of the nominal value of a Share, is paid out as dividend.
+Net income available for distribution is calculated by correcting the annual net income with any extraordinary costs or income not arising from normal operations and an addition to the general reserves.
+The remaining net income available for distribution, which, per Share, was so far not more than 2% of the nominal value of a Share, is paid out as dividend.

-The General Meeting, after consideration of the Board's proposal, decides on the allocation of annual profits in June of the year following the financial year, upon which the dividend payable is made available as (fractional) Shares issued to the Members or in cash (see also article 36 of the Articles of Association).
+The General Meeting, after consideration of the Board's proposal, decides on the allocation of annual net income in June of the year following the financial year, upon which the dividend payable is made available as (fractional) Shares issued to the Members or in cash (see also article 36 of the Articles of Incorporation).

 In accordance with a Board resolution of November 27, 2002 distribution of dividends will be calculated as follows: all Shares outstanding at the end of the dividend year that were already outstanding at the start of such year will receive 100% of the dividend payable per Share.
 Shares outstanding at the end of the year that were issued between January 1 and 30 June of that year will receive 50% of the dividend payable per Share.
-Shares outstanding at the end of the year will receive 25% of dividend payable per Share.
+Shares outstanding at the end of the year but issued after 30 June of the year will receive 25% of dividend payable per Share.
 Shares outstanding at the end of the previous year but sold between July 1 and December 31 of the year will receive 50% of dividend payable per Share.
 Dividends made available in cash which is not claimed within 5 years, shall be forfeited for the benefit of Oikocredit.
-The dividend per Share for 2004, 2005 and proposed dividend for 2006 amounted to 2% of the nominal value of the Shares, which dependent on the abovementioned calculation method was equal from EUR 0 to 4 or USD 0 to 4 per share.
+The dividend per Share for 2006, 2007 and proposed dividend for 2008 amounted to 2% of the nominal value of the Shares, which dependent on the abovementioned calculation method was equal from EUR 0 to 4 or USD 0 to 4 per share.

-6.11 Reporting
+6.11.
+Reporting